 Lastly, fat tire e-bikes are not the most common design of e-bikes in the streets.
 Riding one will likely attract attention towards you, which may generally be a good thing.
 However, it has the potential to attract the wrong attention and make you a target for thieves and vandals.
 This ultimately puts your safety at risk when riding the bike.

 What are the Different Formats of Fat Tire E-bikes?

-The nice thing about fat tire e-bikes is that they come in a variety of setups, which helps to break the monotony of a homogenous product.
-The most common designs you’ll find in the market include step-thru, folding, and mountain bikes.
+The nice thing about e-bikes with fat tires is that you can get various models, which helps to break the monotony of a homogenous product.
+Some of the most popular designs you’ll find in shops include step-thru, folding, and mountain bikes.